Recipe Difficulty: Easy

 Yield: 12 - 16 muffins. (mine were a bit smaller than normal size but not the mini size)

 This is my go to banana muffin recipe. (or banana bread if baked in a loaf pan) I like to mix it up.
 Sometimes I will mix in walnuts and dried cranberries with a streusel topping, other times I mix in chocolate chips and sprinkle a few extra on top.
 You can totally keep the batter plain if that's your thing!
+These really are the perfect banana muffin.
+They don't taste "vegan".
+They remind me of the ones my mum always made growing up.
+Simple, deliciously moist and banana-y.
+They do not disappoint.

 My favourite vegan butter for spreading on muffins or bread is Melt.
 For this recipe you could also use solid coconut oil or another brand of vegan butter in the batter.